-Holden CAPTIVA Review
+HOLDEN CAPTIVA Review

 Summary:

-What we liked: Styling, Reasonable off-road, Value
+What we like: Styling, Reasonable off-road, Value

-The Holden CAPTIVA Review in detail:
+HOLDEN CAPTIVA review in detail:

 The Holden Captiva is aimed at the mid-range family Sports Utility Vehicle segment of a very competitive sector of the market.
 With the Captiva selling well in its early days on the Australian market, Holden has now added a turbo-diesel option to further boost its chances.